"I want God's gay and lesbian children

 There are at least six well defined viewpoints on the

-nature of homosexuality, and on what heterosexuals' responses should be
+nature of homosexuality, and on how heterosexual should respond

 That of most religious fundamentalists, whether Jewish, Christian,

-That of most religious liberals, gays, lesbians, bisexuals, human
+That of most religious progressives, gays, lesbians, bisexuals, human

-Interpretations of additional "clobber" texts differ among Christians:
+Interpretations of four additional "clobber" texts differ among Christians:

-Religious liberals have often interpreted other passages as condemning men
+Religious progressives have often interpreted these passages as condemning men

 who sexually abuse boys, men who engage in homosexual ritual sex in

-Pagan temples, men intent on raping other men, etc. They view the Bible as being silent on sexual behavior
+Pagan temples, men attempting anal rape, etc. They view the Bible as being silent on sexual behavior

 within a consensual, monogamous committed homosexual relationship.